think-root/content-alchemist/README.md

 1. Created an account with at least one of the supported AI providers
 2. Generated API key(s) for the provider(s) you plan to use
-3. If using Mistral AI agent, created and configured a Mistral agent
-4. Set up your PostgreSQL instance
+3. Set up your PostgreSQL instance

 ```properties
 # Required for database and API protection